UVADS/DS-3001/03_knitr_Comms/knitr_lab.md

 4. Embed the link your story

 5. At least four sections with different section headings related to the article, for example, you could have sections to summarize the article, areas of application, author information, etc.

 6. Embed a picture or figure related to the article (control - height/width)

 7. Add a tabbed section that includes references to other similar articles and a discussion on what you found most useful in the article.

+8. Create a plot with data from a dataset included in R, select using the "data()" function

-8. Publish the results to Rpubs
+9. Publish the results to Rpubs

-9. Submit the link from Rpubs, the HTML file, images used and the code file to collab - individually
+10. Submit the link from Rpubs, HTML, images and the .Rmd file to collab - individually